hemantgit/training-be-module-03/security-ldap/README.md

 ### Prerequisites

 You need to get a training server up and running before performing this excerise.
-Follow the instructions that can be found here:  [training-server](https://github.com/Backbase/training-server/tree/code-migration).
+Follow the instructions from [Training Server](https://github.com/Backbase/training-server/tree/code-migration).

 ### Installation & Configuration